aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 1. Click the **Deploy to AWS** button above.
 This will automatically take you to the console to run the template, click Next to get to the Specify Details page.

 2. On the **Specify Details** section enter the necessary parameters as shown below.

+If you're using a new AWS account, select "Yes-Enable..." for GuardDuty, SecurityHub, Config to have the CloudFormation template enable these services.

     | Parameter | Value  |
     |---|---|